Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Approach Overview

-In this step, we enrich the question AMR with explicit links to entities and types in the KG (i.e. DBpedia).
-For instance, example in Figure 1 contains two entities and one type that needs to be identified and linked to DBpedia entries: 1) the named entities: \texttt{Spain} and \texttt{Benicio Del Toro} that should be linked to \texttt{dbr:Spain} and \texttt{dbr:Benicio\_del\_toro}.
-We trained a BERT-based neural mention detection and used BLINK~\cite{DBLP:journals/corr/abs-1810-04805} for disambiguation of named entities; (2) types: \texttt{movies}, which represents a type/class of entities and should be linked to \texttt{dbo:Film}.
-For type detection, we use a combination of dictionary-based and AMR-based technique to link the text mentions to DBpedia.
+Further, we enrich the AMR Graph $\mathcal{G}$ with explicit links to entities in the KG.
+For example, the question in Figure 1 contains two entities \textit{Spain} and \textit{Benicio Del Toro} that need to be identified and linked to DBpedia entries, \textit{dbr:Spain} and \textit{dbr:Benicio\_del\_toro}.
+Linking these entities is absolutely necessary for any KBQA system~\cite{zou2014natural,vakulenko2019message}.
+To do so, we trained a BERT-based neural mention detection model and used BLINK~\cite{DBLP:journals/corr/abs-1810-04805} for disambiguation.
+The entities are linked to AMR nodes based on the AMR node-text alignment information.
+The linking is a bijective mapping from $\mathcal{V}_e \rightarrow E$ where $\mathcal{V}_e$ is the set of AMR entity nodes, and $E$ is the set of entities in the underlying KG.

-The linked entities and types are then further aligned to the corresponding nodes in the AMR based on their surface form similarity as depicted in the Figure~\ref{fig:arch}.